 Bring to a boil, cover and simmer for 30 minutes.

-Remove from heat and let sit for 10-15 minutes before serving.
+Remove from heat and let sit for 10 to 15 minutes before serving.

 Note: Add more water during cooking if necessary.